 What You Will Learn

 Effective communication is the cornerstone of personal and professional success.
-The Associate of Arts (A.A.) degree program in Communication at CCM begins with providing you with a strong foundation of basic communication skills that are then applied to advanced studies along with an in-depth education media theory.
-From culture and entertainment to advertising, film, journalism, media production and public relations, this program prepares you for excellent career opportunities in many fields.
+The Associate of Arts (A.A.) degree program in Communication at CCM begins with a strong foundation of basic skills that are then applied to advanced studies in communication and media theory.

 Curriculum